django-commons/controls/terraform/README.md

 # What changes can be made

-All changes should be made in `production.tfvars`:
+All changes should be made in `production/*.tfvars`:

 - Add/Remove organization admins by editing the `admins` list.
 - Add/Remove organization members by editing the `members` list.